 Despite being a much younger than All Saints’, St Mark’s still requires continued maintenance to ensure it is fit for purpose; allowing the community of Binfield to use and enjoy and to provide a sanctuary to those within our community that have nowhere to call home.

-We are fortunate that, with careful financial control, we are normally able to fund the day to day running of both churches.
-However, when we face a critical repair, a major renovation or a much needed improvement, our regular income is insufficient to fund such.
-Therefore, for these strategic projects, we normally launch a dedicated fundraising appeal.
+When we face a critical repair, a major renovation or a much needed improvement, our regular income is insufficient to fund such work.
+Therefore, for these strategic projects, we have a dedicated fundraising initiative.

 The Church Care Project

 The Binfield ARC [All Saints’ Repair and Care] Project was launched in 2016 to raise funds for the repairs of the church after a survey revealed the need to urgently address them.
 With the amazing support of the community, the Project has been hugely successful and much of the repair work has been carried out.